Cypripedium acaule aka Pink Lady's Slipper

 Pink Lady's Slipper, Pink Lady's Slipper Orchid, Mocassin Flower

-How to care for Pink Lady's Slipper
+How difficult is it to take care of Pink Lady's Slipper

 With a bit of knowledge and dedication, you can successfully care for Pink Lady's Slipper, making it a rewarding choice for those seeking a moderate challenge.